 David is a 4th generation Oregonian and farmer.
 In fact, his great grandfather, Hiel Hathaway, settled in the Willamette Valley in 1852 on his way from Michigan to California in search of gold.
 The Native American unrest cut many a fortune seeker’s journey short to the Golden State.
 Lucky for Hiel, he staked his claim on some of the most beautiful and fertile farmlands in the Pacific Northwest.
 One of which was a large hop farm on Kiger Island that Heil gave to his sons and converted to a dairy.

 David’s grandfather, Elmer Hathaway, bought the dairy from his brothers and ran the dairy with his son James, David’s dad, who took over the operation at the young age of 19.
 David’s dad phased out the dairy and transitioned the farm to seed production.
-He’s raised oats, barley, wheat, sugar beet seed, various clovers, peppermint oil, pumpkin seed, alfalfa, grass seed, and most recently hazelnuts.
+He raises oats, barley, wheat, sugar beet seed, various clovers, peppermint oil, pumpkin seed, alfalfa, grass seed, and most recently hazelnuts.

 While farming would always be in David’s blood, the family computer (DOS) piqued his interest in technology early on.
 Fascinated with graphics and data manipulation, he landed his first opportunity to provide direct tech support nearby at Hewlett Packard Corvallis.
 It was here David discovered his gift for solving problems and bringing order back to people’s lives, as well as his wife, Candace.

-Fast forward 17 years and steeped in experience, he was thrilled to join the Intivix team.
+Fast forward 17 years and his steep in experience, he was thrilled to join the Intivix team.
 Almost as much as we were thrilled to have him.

-As Service Coordinator and Help Desk Engineer, David hits the ground running, servicing clients with remote users all over the world.
-It’s not uncommon for him to field calls from the Brazilian Rain Forest to Mozambique, solving issues for customers flying on planes, sailing on boats, you name it.
+As Service Coordinator and Help Desk Engineer, David hits the ground running.
+He services clients with remote users all over the world.
+It’s not uncommon for him to field calls from the Brazilian Rain Forest to Mozambique.
+He solves issues for customers flying on planes, sailing on boats, you name it.
 David’s day is non-stop managing service requests, incoming tickets, calls, and scheduling on-site tech visits in the Bay area.

-David truly values his time on the farm with his wife Candace and 9-year old daughter, Cora, who loves horse-back riding, the violin, and video games.
+David truly values his time on the farm with his wife Candace and 9-year old daughter, Cora.
+Cora loves horse-back riding, the violin, and video games.
 While Saturdays are time for the whole family, Sundays are reserved for one-on-one time with Cora, riding their mules, gardening and exploring 235 acres of beautiful beaches, groves, fields, and everything else 235 acres on Kiger Island has to offer.

 It was the shade of those Hazelnut trees that had David look into tea production.
-Seems nut groves were found an ideal place to raise shade crops, such as tea.
+Seems nut groves are found in this ideal place.
+Tea grows in the shade crops, such as tea.
 He discovered, one of their neighboring farms had been successfully growing tea since the 80s, and knew tea was something to explore.
 And delved in.

-David swore off coffee, switched to tea, and began learning secretive tea processing techniques from China and Japan that were thousands of years old.
+David swore off coffee, switched to tea.
+Then began learning secretive tea processing techniques from China and Japan that were thousands of years old.
 He found the artisan element to creating tea that he hadn’t encountered in other gardening projects.
-He was hooked.
-The more he learned, the more he began to truly appreciate all the flavors one can produce with the help of regional climates and careful processing.
+The more he learned, the more he began to truly appreciate all the flavors.
+One can produce with the help of regional climates and careful processing.